xiongxiongufl/vimrc/README.md

 ```

 ## Issues

-If vim was not built with support for a specific language, e.g., python2/3, then build from source with the support is a solution, for exmaple, on debian jessie.
+If vim was not built with support for a specific language, e.g., python2/3, then build from source with the support is a solution, for exmaple, on debian jessie, the precompiled vim does not support python2/3.

 Follow the instruction:

 https://github.com/Valloric/YouCompleteMe/wiki/Building-Vim-from-source

 If vim cannot register system clipboard, try reinstalling vim with gtk.